 In September 2017, NHS England’s Clinical Entrepreneurs Programme confirmed a partnership with the Royal Society of Medicine.

-The recruitment of junior doctors started in August 2016, with 104 Clinical Entrepreneurs in the first intake and over 230 joining in year 2.
-Year 3 is currently recruiting with applications closing 31st March.
+The recruitment of junior doctors started in August 2016, with 104 Clinical Entrepreneurs in the first intake and over 230 joining in a year.

 The programme has been co-designed by NHS England and Health Education England to offer opportunities for doctors and wider health professionals to develop their entrepreneurial goals.